mklemmingen/BoomChess-Android/PRIVACY_POLICY.md

 This section of the Policy applies to you, if you are a California resident.

-During the last twelve (12) months we have collected the following categories of personal information from users:
+During the last twelve (12) months we have collected the following categories of personal information from users: None.
--

 We would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following:
 The right to access – You have the right to request copies of your personal data.
 We may charge you a small fee for this service.
 The right to rectification – You have the right to request that we correct any information you believe is inaccurate.
 You also have the right to request that we complete the information you believe is incomplete.